Upper Room UVGI:

 Upper-room Ultraviolet Germicidal Irradiation (UR-UVGI) works seamlessly with HVAC to effectively, sustainably, and efficiently provide clinical-grade disinfection levels.

-ROI & Sustainability Calculator
+Financial Benefit & Sustainability Calculator

 R-Zero’s ecosystem drives dramatic reduction in energy costs, GHG emissions, and lessens the need for harsh chemicals.
 Find out just how much R-Zero disinfection can help you save money and be more sustainable - everyday.